| 1990 |

 | 2022 |

-Crystal structure of S. cerevisiae ATE1 (ScATE1) in apo form reveals a bilobed protein with a GCN5-related N-acetyltransferase (GNAT) fold; the domain-domain interface constitutes the catalytic active site and tRNA-binding region.
-The N-terminal domain that binds a regulatory [Fe-S] cluster is dynamic and disordered in the absence of metal, indicating regulatory influence of this region. |
+Crystal structure of S. cerevisiae ATE1 in the apo form reveals a bilobed protein with a GCN5-related N-acetyltransferase (GNAT) fold; structural and electrostatic analyses identify the domain-domain interface as the catalytic site and tRNA-binding region; the N-terminal domain that binds a regulatory [Fe-S] cluster is dynamic and disordered when metal-free. |

 X-ray crystallography, SEC-SAXS, cryo-EM 2D class averaging, structural superposition |